Should You Do A First Look?

 A First Look is where the bride and groom schedule a time to see each other before the ceremony.
 This is usually after she's had her hair and makeup done and is completely dressed (gown, earrings, shoes, the whole 9 yards), as is he.
 They are seeing each other in their wedding attire for the first time.

 Wedding days are chaotic.
 As soon as the ceremony is over, you'll be surrounded by your friends and family through the end of the night.
 I'm not kidding.
 Chances of you having a moment alone together are slim to none.
 First Looks give the two of you a chance to be alone together and celebrate your wedding day before the chaos begins.

 What does this mean for photos?

-From a more practical standpoint, First Looks, logistically, make a lot of sense.
+From a more logistical standpoint, First Looks make a lot of sense.
 You get to be photographed in a beautiful and completely candid moment, without the time constraint of needing to get back to the reception for dinner or toasts.
 Usually, right after the First Look is when we'll photograph your portraits.
 Together, we'll explore your venue and photograph the two of you alone.
 This can add up to 40 minutes of creative photo time (lots of candids and fun moments) on your wedding day.